 Advance Auto Parts has a whole bunch of accessories for any kind of ride, and that includes family-mobiles.
 Let me give you a few examples of how you can spice things up.
 A great place to start is the exhaust — throw a MagnaFlow performance muffler on there and check out the sweet rumble you get when you put your foot down.
 Any car guy will tell you that a K&N performance air filter gives you a little shot in the arm as far as both horsepower and fuel economy are concerned.
 Tell you what, just check out AAP’s whole collection of performance parts and see what fits your budget.
 Remember, the way the car comes from the dealership is just the beginning; you can customize it any way you please and maximize the fun factor, even with family-oriented rides.

 - Don’t Sell Your Sports Car

 Here’s my last bit of advice: if you’ve got an automotive baby in the garage, don’t sell it unless you absolutely need the cash.
 Because here’s the thing — if your kids grow up around a great sports car or muscle car, that’s how they’re gonna follow in your footsteps and be car enthusiasts themselves.
 Take your kids out for rides, and show ‘em how to install that air filter or exhaust.
 As a parent, you get to shape your kids’ interests from the earliest days, and if you ask me, that’s right when they should start spending some quality time with you in the garage.

 Have you gone down this road as a car enthusiast and a parent?
 Are you about to start?
 Tell me some other ways that you think parents can keep their racing edge.

-Editor’s note: ready for your next Miata maintenance project?
-Count on Advance Auto Parts for the best in parts and accessories.
+Editor’s note: Dad, if you’ve still got racing in your blood, hit up Advance Auto Parts for great deals on racing accessories and more.
 Buy online, pick up in-store in 30 minutes.